 Hey you guys!

 Here’s another follow up to the Lebanese Lover’s Night I had a few weeks ago.
 Ha HA!!!
-I totally didn’t call it that when I told my husband, or when we subsequently invited our dear friends, Jen and Adam, to come over.
+I totally didn’t call it that when I told my husband, or when we subsequently invited our friends to come over.
 That would’ve been weird.
 No, instead, it was just labeled, “Come over because Marta’s on some Lebanese kick all of a sudden and we have too much food.”
 Lebanese Lover’s Night would’ve sounded much cooler, though, wouldn’t you agree?

 I went hunting for bulgur after deciding that I wanted to try to recreate authentic Lebanese kibbeh.
 The hunt was annoyingly prolonged by the fact that very few grocers- like, none of them- in my town (or any town within a 20 mile radius) knew what bulgur was, let alone carried it.
 After explain to them what it was (dried, cracked wheat), and being told they don’t have it; I had to drive 45 minutes to Austin to get my paws on a bag of it.

 *Segue: Why is it that we will sit there and explain, in depth, to someone what something is when in our heart of hearts we know they won’t have it?!?!
 It’s a total waste of time, leaves you feeling completely defeated and highly miffed.
 Here’s a takeaway: if you ask the head of the department if they have said item, and the response is, “What’s that?”
 Just walk away.
 They don’t have it, because if they did, they would know it by name.
 That’s free.
 Love me for it.*